uikit/uikit-site/docs/pages/navbar.md

 </nav>
 ```

-To change toggle icon from a menu icon to a close icon with a smooth animation, add the `.uk-navbar-toggle-animate` class.
+To change the toggle icon from a menu icon to a close icon with a smooth animation, add the `.uk-navbar-toggle-animate` class.

 ```html
 <a class="uk-navbar-toggle uk-navbar-toggle-animate" uk-navbar-toggle-icon href=""></a>